Rootstock Accounts

 We strongly recommend the following:

-2. Use a different account to hold value for each blockchain (do not share the same account among Rootstock, ETH, and others)
+in the Rootstock integration (and every time you integrate EVM-based blockchains) - Use a different account to hold value for each blockchain (do not share the same account among Rootstock, ETH, and others)